kutec/angular-learning/searchbox-with-reset-icon/index.md

----
-layout: default
-title: Searchbox with Reset Icon
+# Searchbox with Reset Icon

-description: Search textbox that enables after 3 charaters.
+Search textbox that enables after 3 charaters.
 Plus it has icons to search and clear the textbox.
----

 ## Demo

-<script async src="//jsfiddle.net/kutec/y97zcghz/embed/js,html,result/"></script>
+<script async src="//jsfiddle.net/kutec/y97zcghz/embed/result/"></script>

 ## Angular Controller